codesharedot/qtum-price-ruby/README.md

-# xyo price
+# stableusd price

-Gets the xyo price with Python (from JSON).
+Gets the stableusd price with Python (from JSON).

 https://pythonbasics.org